Puerto Rico Professional College of Engineers and Land Surveyors

 The Professional College of Engineers and Land Surveyors of Puerto Rico —Colegio de Ingenieros y Agrimensores de Puerto Rico (CIAPR)— is the association mandated by law that groups all professionals that call, present, or represent themselves as "engineers" or "land surveyors" in Puerto Rico.
 As with many other countries, the profession of engineering and land surveying is both regulated and licensed in Puerto Rico; while another entity, namely the Puerto Rico Examining Board of Engineers and Land Surveyors, regulates the profession and emits its corresponding licenses, the Puerto Rico Annotated Codes and Act 173 of 1988 requires that all licensed engineers and land surveyors in Puerto Rico be members of the College.
-The quasi-public nonprofit corporation was established on May 15, 1938, through Act 319 of 1938 in order to bring together professionals with the right to practice engineering, architecture, and surveying in Puerto Rico.
+The quasi-public nonprofit corporation was established on May 15, 1938, through Act 319 of 1938, to bring together professionals with the right to practice engineering, architecture, and surveying in Puerto Rico.

-The primary mission of the Professional College is to promote the protection and development of engineering and surveying to promote ethics and excellence in professional practice for the benefit of referees and the people of Puerto Rico.
+The primary mission of the Professional College is to promote the protection and development of engineering and surveying, fostering ethics and excellence in professional practice for the benefit of the public and the people of Puerto Rico.

 Organizational structure

+The general assembly, which is composed of all members of the college, is the highest organ of organizational power.

-The Professional College is composed primarily of its governing board, which in turn is composed of the presidents and delegates elected by the enrollment of the schools in their respective annual meetings, and delegates elected by their chapters are registered for their assemblies year.
-Also part of the governing board are the president, a vice-president for engineering and a vice-president for surveyors, elected at the annual meeting.
+The Professional College is composed primarily of its governing board, which in turn is composed of the President, two vice presidents elected by the members of the Professional College in a meetings held in the general assembly each year, and delegates who are the presidents of chapters and institutes elected by their chapters and institutes' members registered for their assemblies each year.

+There's an executive committee who are composed by President, 1st and 2nd vicepresident, Treasurer, secretary, and an auditor.
+The committee is responsible for urgent executive actions when the board is not in session, with the previous consent of the board.

-The professional college institutes are semi-autonomous bodies, which represent the various professional bodies board of government or publicly.ico.
+The professional college institutes are semi-autonomous bodies that represent various professional bodies, the government board, or the public.

-In addition to these agencies, the Professional College has about twenty permanent committees and ad hoc committees designated for specific projects.
+In addition to these agencies, the Professional College has approximately twenty permanent and ad hoc committees, each designated for specific projects.

-The college also has an independent disciplinary tribunal that is used in cases of violations of professional conduct or ethics, or disputes between colleges.
+The college also has an independent disciplinary tribunal that is used in cases of violations of professional conduct or ethics or disputes between colleges.